 The primary use of ontologies in bioinformatics has been the annotation of database records.
 OBI supports and is presently being used for this task.
 In addition, OBI has a rich underpinning of computational logic; this can support the annotation process by automatically checking for consistency, as well as enabling rich querying over data repositories.
 Being built on W3C standards, it can also use and be used with other data available on the semantic web (see Methodology).

-OBI follows and has helped to form, the framework set out by the Open Biomedical Ontology (OBO) Foundry[10].
-In 2013 OBI was reviewed by an OBO Foundry committee and is now one of eight ontologies with full OBO foundry membership status.
-OBO Foundry membership indicates that OBI was found to sufficiently follow the foundry principles.
+OBI follows and has helped to form, the framework set out by the OBO Foundry[10].
+In 2013 OBI was reviewed by an OBO Foundry committee and is now one of eight ontologies with full OBO Foundry membership status.
+OBO Foundry membership indicates that OBI was found to sufficiently follow the Foundry principles.
 Membership status also indicates that OBI should be used by other OBO ontologies as the preferred source of terms in its domain in order to further facilitate re-use.

 In this paper, we describe the current state of OBI and its usage.
 We outline the design decisions followed by the OBI consortium, which has enabled this development.
 We give an overview of the organization of the ontology and detail some of the classes and relations that form the structure of OBI.
 We also describe three applications which exemplify the different ways in which OBI can be used.